shijon12/tictactoe_game/README.md

-**# Tic-Tac-Toe Game**

-This is a simple implementation of the classic Tic-Tac-Toe game written in Python using the Tkinter library for the graphical user interface.
-It allows two players to play Tic-Tac-Toe against each other on the same computer.

-**## Features**

-- Simple, clean, and interactive user interface.
-- Supports two players.
-- Indicates when a player has won the game or if the game is a draw.
-- Reset functionality to start a new game anytime.
-- Tracks the number of steps taken before reaching the end of the game.

-**## Prerequisites**

-Before you begin, ensure you have met the following requirements:
-- Python 3.x installed on your machine.
-- Basic understanding of Python and Tkinter library.

 # Tic-Tac-Toe Game

 This is a simple implementation of the classic Tic-Tac-Toe game written in Python using the Tkinter library for the graphical user interface.
 It allows two players to play Tic-Tac-Toe against each other on the same computer.